 LWPTSA Council is pleased to announce:

-- 83 entries representing all six categories (including Special Artist) advanced to the State-level of the competition.
-Council Winners for 2016-17
+- 89 entries representing all six categories (including Special Artist) are advancing to the State-level of the competition.

 Four Rounds of Competition

 - Intermediate (Grades 3 – 5)

 - Special Artist (All grades) Click here to read about the Special Artist Division.

 Participation in Reflections is organized by student grade levels.
 Student works are critiqued against others in the same grade division.

 - Dance Choreography.
 Ballet, contemporary, ethnic and folk, hip hop, jazz and tap.
 Entrant must be the choreographer and may be the performer, or one of the performers, but does not have to be.

 - Film Production.
 Accepted forms include: Animation, narrative, documentary, experimental, or a media presentation (PowerPoint is prohibited).
 Entrant must be the director, screenwriter, and camera person including all story boarding and editing.

 - Literature.
 Accepted forms of fiction and nonfiction include: Prose, poetry, drama (screen play and play script), reflective essay, narrative, and short story.

 - Music Composition.
 All instruments, sounds, styles and combinations are accepted.
 Copyrighted material is prohibited.
 The composer may be the performer, or one of the performers, but does not have to be.
 Notation, score or tablature required for middle and high school division. **Music videos are not accepted**